A Year After Deadly Mexico Quake, Corruption, Negligence And Forgotten Victims Remain

 "They don't answer my questions even though I'm out here in the streets fighting the elements, and literal rats," she says.

-Each of the residents receives about $200 per month in financial support from the government for rent, but those who still live in the camps – many are retired and elderly, others single mothers – say it's not enough for rent, much less daily expenses.
-Padilla has come out of retirement, working a night shift as a security guard, because her monthly $75 pension and the government disaster aid doesn't make ends meet.
+Each of the residents receives about $200 per month in financial support from the government for rent, but those who still live in the camps — many are retired and elderly; others, single mothers — say it's not enough for rent, much less daily expenses.
+Padilla has come out of retirement, working a night shift as a security guard, because her monthly $75 pension and the government disaster aid don't make ends meet.

-"I've gotten sick so often living out here that some months, I've spent almost all that on healthcare," Fuentes says.
+"I've gotten sick so often living out here that some months, I've spent almost all that on health care," Fuentes says.
 The camp dwellers complain of frequent respiratory illness and the flu from braving the chilly, wet nights of Mexico City.
 According to their counts, 17 of the camps' elderly residents have died since moving in.

-"Some died from existing condition," says Ivan Martínez, another organizer from the complex.
+"Some died from existing condition," says Iván Martínez, another organizer from the complex.
 "But my neighbor seemed perfectly healthy before and then fell ill from anxiety and stress and later died."

-Many residents have been racked with a question over the last year: Why were the buildings of the Multifamiliar Tlalpan so devastated by the quake, while buildings next door seem untouched?
+Many residents have been racked with a question over the past year: Why were the buildings of the Multifamiliar Tlalpan so devastated by the quake, while buildings next door seem untouched?

-Laura Sanchez Ley, an investigative reporter at Mexicans Against Corruption and Impunity (known by its Spanish acronym MCCI) dug into that question.
+Laura Sanchez Ley, an investigative reporter at Mexicans Against Corruption and Impunity (known by its Spanish abbreviation MCCI) dug into that question.
 Along with a team, she investigated 28 buildings in Mexico City that were collapsed and damaged in the earthquake.

 She says the the disaster can be explained in three words: "Corruption, negligence and impunity."

-MCCI's report is a damning rebuke of a Mexico City, which claimed to be a global example of earthquake preparedness after learning from a 1985 earthquake that flattened hundreds of buildings and led to a death count of over 5,000.
+MCCI's report is a damning rebuke of Mexico City, which claimed to be a global example of earthquake preparedness after learning from a 1985 earthquake that flattened hundreds of buildings and led to a death count of over 5,000.

 "Mexico's construction regulations are supposedly the best in the world," Sanchez says.
 "But we saw that when construction actually happens, the regulations are ignored by authorities and developers."